captkirk88/zevy-ecs/README.md

 - **`EventReader(T)`**: Read events of type T
 - **`EventWriter(T)`**: Write events of type T

+- More can be added by implementing custom parameter types. (see below)

 ### Resources

 Resources are global singleton values accessible across systems.